 Controlling Stock Volume in Uncertain Times

-Predicting the right levels of stock volume, as pubs, restaurants and cafes prepare themselves for reopening outdoors, is going to be a mind numbing exercise for many.
-Not only are there still so many unknowns, tight restrictions remain on number of guests and then there is, of course, the unpredictable British weather.
+Predicting the right levels of stock volume, as pubs, restaurants and cafes prepare themselves for reopening indoors, is going to be a mind numbing exercise for many.
+There are still so many unknowns, as well as tight restrictions on number of guests allowed inside.
 It’s not often that a business has to restock like it would have done upon first opening to the public.
 It’s why getting it right is more important than ever.
 Setting the precedent in your business of well-managed stockholding as you start again, will save you hassle in the future, but also ensure you control those all important costs when you need to most.

 Well performing pubs have traditionally excelled at forecasting for the upcoming season.
 Where typically stock orders would be based on the evaluations of previous years of success, this year’s predictions will have to account for a host of different scenarios.